 Health and fitness

-We will have a health clinic on the premises where we provide basic health assessment and education, including blood pressure checks, blood sugar checks and sensitization on health maintenance and disease prevention.
+We have a health clinic on the premises where we provide basic health assessment and education, including blood pressure checks, blood sugar checks and sensitization on health maintenance and disease prevention.
 Clients and their families are educated on proper medication handling and administration, including appropriate hand washing.
-We will also have daily exercise programs that are tailored to each individuals need.
+We also have daily exercise programs that are tailored to each individuals need.